harrisosserman/harrisosserman.github.io/_posts/2020-05-20-how-much-should-it-cost.md

 Talk Hiring sells its mock interviewing tool primarily to nonprofit job training programs, and more recently, high schools.
 There are playbooks online on how to price online educational tools for schools, but not as much for nonprofits.
 I’ve spent many days squirming around, trying to figure out the optimal strategy for pricing the tool, and I thought that walking you through my pricing evolution may be helpful.

 **June 2019: No Longer Free Forever.**
 We offered custom flat-rate discounted pricing based on the number of potential users.
-New programs were offered 6-week free trials.  <a href='/transitioning-from-free-pilots-to-a-paid-product'>Link to blog post.</a>
+New programs were offered 6-week free trials.

 **August 2019.
 No free trials.**
 Instead of free trials, we offered 60-day money back guarantees and continue to price based on the number of potential users.
 It was the early days of charging for Talk Hiring, and I wanted to work with only serious prospects with budget.
 For the programs that decided that they didn't like the product, they could effectively run a free trial with us with our money-back guarantee.